With eBay you get a lot of selling power at a fair price. Read more about What fees you’ll pay when you sell with us.

 - Amount due: The total sum you need to pay for the month.

 - New fees: The breakdown of all insertion fees, final value fees and any other fees accrued during the month.
 You’ll see an itemised list of fees for each listing at the bottom of the invoice.
-If you’re selling many items and don’t want to see this complete breakdown, select Summary HTML format at My eBay > Account > Site preferences > Seller billing preferences.
+If you’re selling many items and don’t want to see this complete breakdown, select Summary HTML format in Seller billing preferences under Site Preferences > General Preferences in My eBay.

 - Monthly and one-off fees: Includes eBay Shop subscriptions, seller tool subscriptions, late fees and declined payment fees.